4 Factors & 5 Charts – How Much Food Should a Cat Eat

 However, if your cat doesn’t play a whole lot, and instead is laying down all day being lazy as they are, then you need to portion their food so they do not get too chonky.

-With that in mind, note how many times your cat goes to the litter box each day and compare that to the number of times they play and eat throughout too.
+With that in mind, take note of how many times your cat goes to the litter box each day and compare that to the number of times they play and eat throughout too.

 If you have an indoor cat, this means they burn fewer calories compared to an outdoor cat that ventures into playing, hunting, and constantly running around.